 Duty Lawyer Scheme

 A duty lawyer scheme has been operating in the Land and Environment Court since April 2018.

 The scheme is the result of a collaboration between the EPLA, the EDO, NSW Law Society Young Lawyers Environment and Planning Committee, Macquarie University Law School and practitioners from the Court Users Group.

-The scheme is aimed at assisting self-represented litigants who are respondents in Classes 4 (except judical review), 5, 6 and 7 of the Court's jurisdiction.
+The scheme is aimed at assisting self-represented litigants who are respondents in Classes 4 (except judicial review), 5, 6 and 7 of the Court's jurisdiction.

 Every Friday between 9 am and 12 noon a duty lawyer will be available by telephone to provide preliminary advice to self-represented litigants with a view to guiding them through the Court process and referring them to appropriate services.
-On alternate weeks a telephone service will be available.

 Before representing yourself, you need to find out about the legislation and rules that apply to your case.
 You can research: